awslabs/smithy-dafny/TestModels/aws-sdks/ddbv2/README.md

 NOTE: The `model.json` in this project comes from [private-aws-encryption-sdk-dafny-staging/ComAmazonawsDynamodb/Model/dynamodb](https://github.com/aws/private-aws-encryption-sdk-dafny-staging/tree/v4-seperate-modules/ComAmazonawsDynamodb/Model/dynamodb), and is different from the standard model at https://github.com/aws/aws-models/ddb/
 This v2 version uses the smithy 2.0 model and should be compatible with the latest/v2 sdk of a runtime.

+It also has modified `DisableKinesisStreamingDestination` and `EnableKinesisStreamingDestination` inputs and outputs.
+These operations use handwritten `structure`s to follow the smithy guidelines of not reusing Input and Output shapes.
+Most of the smithy-codegen do this while reading the model, but smithy-dafny .NET and Java don't do this transformation and end up generating code which is not compatible with the corresponding sdks.
+Hence this model is modified to make it work with smithy-dafny .NET and Java.
+All other codegens (and sdks) should work as expected - since their transformation would behave as an Indentity transformation for this modified model.

 ## Build

 ### Python